DkatoNaB/Thanos/README.md

 Useage:
 make sure that you have CXX export-ed, sample: export CXX=/usr/bin/clang++

-Issue these 2 commands
+mkdir build && cd build

-./fk.sh
+cmake ..

-cd build
+make

-./thanous.out
+Now, you have thanos as executeable!